- Our Sustainability; Our Future

 This magnificent low lying coral garden is very fragile and a rare ecosystem to find on Tanna as indigenous and tourism operators over usage has had decimated their reefs.

-Within this “lace” coral belt lives a myriad of small marine life such as shells, miniature fish, and crustaceans.
-This reef is only accessible by snorkeling at high tide.
+Within this "lace" coral belt lives a myriad of small marine life such as shells, miniature fish, and crustaceans.
+This reef is exposed at low tide and only accessible by snorkelling at high tide.

 The Drop-off coral wall (referred to as a Reef Crest).